SabbageCabbage/Wireguard/index.md

 ### Starting

     sudo docker compose up -d
-### Accessing Config Fikles
+### Accessing Config Files

     cd config
     ls

-You should now see your peer files
+You should now see your peer directories that should contain your .conf files

-### Getting the config file into an application
+### Using Wireguard
-There are obviously many ways to do this, Copy and Pasting seems to be the easiest of the options so I am going to do that
+Download the app from your appstore or get the for your desired OS from https://www.wireguard.com/install Import the .conf file or scan the QR code